Green Earth Appeal

 “That’s great, but what we really need is to plant a billion trees.”

-The Green Earth Appeal is one of sixty-one worldwide Tree Planting Partners in the United Nations Environment’s Billion Tree Campaign*.
+At the point of joining, The Green Earth Appeal was one of only 48 worldwide Tree Planting Partners in the United Nations Environment’s Billion Tree Campaign*.
 The campaign started in 2006 and since then has successfully planted more than fifteen billion trees.
 This programme has encouraged partnership between governments, organisations, communities and individuals to work towards a better global future through the planting of trees.

 Restaurant Food Waste… not for Marco Pierre White, James Martin and Judy Joo.